cinvoke/tempdocs/README.md

 # CSCL Docs
 Getting started on CasinoCoin Ledger development.
 This documentation contains some guides for integrating CasinoCoin Ledger related tasks into your platform.
-This includes createing accounts, viewing ledger data and handling token transactions.
+This includes creating accounts, viewing ledger data and handling token transactions.

 ## Versions
 We've written a few examples based on the type of accessibility or which development language is used.